 Sree Tummidi from VMware gave the UAA update.
 She said that they released UAA v2.4.0 at the beginning of the month which contains password policy support.
 Another feature that already existed, but was not multi-tenant, was password lock-out.
 This is now multi-tenant and will be in the upcoming v2.4.1 release.

 Sree’s team also worked on some database housekeeping, cleaning up old codes generated during password resets or new user creation.

 For multi-tenancy, Sree said they found some gaps in their implementation around how they were handling scopes and group mappings in individual UAA zones.
 They are working on fixing these.
 They are also introducing some new scopes to create a client and identity provider that will help them implement role-based access for zones.

 They have started work on splitting UAA out into its own BOSH release, related to the MEGA work mentioned earlier.

 Before the CAB call, the UAA team did an inception on multi-tenant SAML attributes and mapping them to OpenID claims and scopes in UAA.
 Work will start on this next week.

-Dmitry Kalinin from Pivotal gave the update for BOSH.
+Dmitry Kalinin from VMware gave the update for BOSH.
 He said the team is continuing to work on the same things they have been working on the past 1.5 months.
 They have finished a feature called “Trusted Certificates” that allows them to configure Director with a set of certificates that will be installed on all of the machines by default.
 After that they will be continuing work on compiled releases, which is close to completion.
 These are precompiled binaries for specific stemcell versions.
 This will reduce the time it takes to deploy cf-release and hopefully speed up its development.